EBS vs EFS vs FSx vs S3: How These Storage Options Differ

 Pros and cons of Amazon Simple Storage Service

-Amazon S3 requires no up-front investment, so you can use the service as needed, and you are charged for quantity of data stored and outbound data transfer.
-There are a number of different storage tiers available with varying costs and retrieval times.
-The longest retrieval time tier, Glacier, also offers the lowest cost.
-You can configure lifecycle policies to automatically transition your data throught the tiers eventually to cold storage.
-S3’s very high data durability (up to 99.999999999% durability) makes it an excellent option for reliable and safe long term storage of critical files.
+Amazon S3 requires no up-front investment, so you can use the service as needed.
+Pricing is typically based on storage amount, request volume, retrieval behavior (for colder tiers), and data transfer.
+There are multiple storage classes with varying cost and retrieval characteristics.
+You can configure lifecycle policies to automatically transition data across classes toward colder storage.
+S3’s very high data durability (up to 99.999999999% durability) makes it an excellent option for reliable, long-term storage of critical files.

 The service is affordable and scales automatically.
 Objects can include any data, so S3 lets you serve videos to spreadsheets and everything in between.